tamazonx/fedifence/README.md

 The optional Twitter list contains servers that mirror content and user accounts from Twitter users without permission or consent.

 ## How can I be removed from the lists?
 How can I add to these lists?
 You cannot.
 These lists are bare minimum blocklists compiled by a dedicated team of long-time Mastodon administrators committed to a safe, hate-free Mastodon experience.
 These lists are considered essential and unassailable.
+To make us aware of other errata, you may open an issue at [https://github.com/jazmichaelking/fedifence/issues](https://github.com/jazmichaelking/fedifence/issues)

 If you would like to review additional block lists, see [https://joinfediverse.wiki/FediBlock](https://joinfediverse.wiki/FediBlock)